 Despite its small land surface, Israel is currently one of the world’s leading science nations and has become one of Germany's most important partners.
-Israel's development as a high tech country and the close scientific connections between the countries have also led to German industry engaging increasingly stronger in Israel.
+Israel's development as a startup and high tech country and the close scientific connections between the countries have also led to German industry engaging increasingly stronger in Israel.
 On the other hand, many Israeli businesses use Germany as a base for their European activities.

 From the start, Israel’s founding fathers knew that, given the county’s geographic realities, science and research would be very important.
 The lack of natural raw materials meant that the export of high tech goods was an important economic policy objective.
 In the process, Israel can draw on the quality of its education and its large intellectual capital.

 Education and research in Israel

-In terms of its gross domestic product (GDP), Israel has - together with the Republic of Korea - for many years belonged to the world’s top group regarding expenditure on research and development.
+In terms of its gross domestic product (GDP), Israel has - together with the Republic of Korea - for many years belonged to the world’s top nations regarding expenditure on research and development.
 Because of these endeavors and the immigration of scientists from the former Soviet Republic states in the1990s, Israel has the highest number of scientists and engineers in the world given its population size.

 International scientific cooperation

 Israel's research activities are restricted by its low population size.
 Consequently, the country has for some time now endeavored to broaden its research base and find financial relief through international cooperation.
 Israel's international involvement manifests itself in its scientific publications: A third of all academic publications is produced in conjunction with foreign co-authors.
 After the USA, Germany is Israel's most important science partner in international research cooperation.

 The intensive cooperation between Germany and Israel in the course of decades has resulted in a multi-layered cooperation landscape (see Structure of the German-Israeli Cooperation), covering nearly all topics (see Areas of Cooperation).